chikuku/AB-testing/README.md

   **Goal**: Ensure the treatment and control groups have similar product prices to avoid selection bias.
   **Conclusion**: Product prices were balanced between the groups, confirming the experiment's validity.
 2. **Measuring the Effect of Product Videos on Focal & Coordinating Product Sales**
-  **Goal**: Investigate whether adding product videos directly increases sales.
+  **Goal**: Investigate whether adding product videos increases sales.
 Test the focal and coordinating products separately.
-  **Conclusion**: Adding videos led to a statistically significant increase in sales on both categories.
+  **Conclusion**: Adding videos led to a statistically significant increase in sales in both categories.
 For focal products, it increased 15.68 dollars per week; for coordinating products, it increased
 3. **Analyzing the Interaction of Videos and Promotions on Sales**
   **Goal**: Understand the combined effect of product videos and other promotional strategies on sales performance.
   **Conclusion**: The interaction of videos and promotions further increased sales, suggesting a synergistic effect.